78 Exciting 4th Grade Science Projects and Experiments

 She Loves Science

 This is such a simple (and fun) 4th grade science fair project.
 Select three different cereals, put them in three separate bowls, and then crush them into a dust.
-Finally, use a large magnet to determine if any of the cereals are magnetic.
+Then use a large magnet to determine if any of the cereals are magnetic.
 The most magnetic contains the most iron!
-Be sure to hypothesize which one before starting so you can test it.
+Be sure to hypothesize which one has the most iron before starting so you can test it.

 Learn more: Iron in Cereal Science Fair Project